orangejulius/blog/source/_posts/2012-10-29-what-does-it-take-to-survive-an-aws-outage.markdown

 ---
 layout: post
-title: "What does it take to survive an EBS outage?"
+title: "What Does it Take to Survive an EBS Outage?"
 date: "2012-10-29 05:30 -0700"
 comments: true
 categories: scalability